comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### Main Configuration
 - **OpenRouter API Key**: Your OpenRouter API key for AI access
 - **Model Selection**: Choose your preferred AI model
-- **Default Mute Duration**: Fallback duration if flag type not specified
 - **Custom Prompt**: Override the default moderation prompt
-- **Append Message**: Optional append a custom message at the end of the post body

 ### Flag Types Management
 - Add/remove custom flag types
 - Set individual mute durations per flag type
 - Enable/disable flag types
+- Enable or disable automatic AI determined muting for the flag type
+- Set the mute duration or leave empty for fallback duration if flag type not specified
+- Optional append a custom message at the end of the post body with AI formatting tags {TYPE} and {RESPONSE}

 ## Database